OCD

 An end...

 My parents began looking for a new psychiatrist for me at the beginning of the summer.
-There were a few concerns about some of the decisions my psych had made and we felt we needed a new perspective.
+We felt we needed a new perspective.
 My mother got a consult appointment with the head of an OCD clinic at Johns Hopkins University, but that appointment wasn't until the end of August.

 ...And a beginning